 A story of how your company touches on societal issues

 Does your story promise to impact on water shortage in dry areas around the world?
 Or do you have a better method of fighting cancer?
-Such societal problems need solutions and if your company has a concrete and proven way to help with this issues, the better it is for the world to hear about it.
+Such societal problems need solutions and if your company has a concrete and proven way to help with these issues, the better it is for the world to hear about it.

 A valuable resource that needs publicizing

 If your company has done some incredible research of late about anything impressive, find a journalist to share the story with.
 People and companies love data, especially data based on facts.
 The research must be helping to answer very intriguing questions.
-You must also make clear your research methods, and if questionnaires were involved, attach in the report.
+You must also make clear your research methods, and if questionnaires involved, attach them in the report.
 Journalists would love such a story for the important questions it set out to answer and how it answered them.

 A ground-breaking product

 Do you have a product that you believe will change a particular industry forever?
 Getting published by a journalist wouldn’t be too hard.
 Take for example Uber, which has changed the taxi world.
 Another example would be AirBnb which has disrupted the hotel industry.
-Such stories are captivating, and will push your startup to heights of publicity you have never seen before.
+Such stories are captivating and will push your startup to heights of publicity you have never seen before.
 However, don’t claim your product is disruptive or ground-breaking if it’s just another copy of what the market is doing because no journalist will pick your story up.

 For examples of these mentioned story angles, Pressfarm has done a very comprehensive write up of each of these story angles here.